quividi/vidicenter-api-documentation/docs/source/data.rst

 Mandatory arguments
 """""""""""""""""""

 * ``extrapolation_amount``: An integer value that defines to how many locations we should extrapolate.
+Leave this empty to get the average of the sampled locations.

 Example
 """""""